jessepinkman9900/code-snippets/k8s-istio/multi-cluster/README.md

 # Multi Cluster K8s + Istio

 WIP
-- one cluster with istio installed using helmfil
+- one cluster with istio installed using helmfile